 - Atchison Group, dues listed above plus $100 or more, renewed annually.

 Click here to see a list of membership costs by location and class for from one to five years.
 Dues are payable in US funds.
 The Warbonnet is provided free to members of the Society.

-New Member’s Offer: All new members can purchase the Painting and Lettering Guide for $11 which usually sells for $31.
-A coupon will be inserted in the new members’ packet.
+New Member’s Offer: All new members will receive a free copy of the Painting and Lettering Guide.
 Do not order the book through the website.